“Gender must be decolonized and Decolonization must be gendered.”

 - In 2007, recognized third gender and the opinions of medical professionals or Courts won’t decide who a transgender is rather the transgender himself/herself will decide the gender marker based on “Self-feeling”.

 - In 2011, Nepal added the third gender category to its national census.

 - Since 2015 Nepali transgender citizens can successfully travel abroad with a passport that offers a separate category for other gender marked “O” (rather than “M” or “F”).

-- In 2014, the Indian Supreme Court recognized the third gender and declared that it is not a social or medical issue rather a human rights issue.
+- In 2014, Indian Supreme Court recognized third gender and declared that it is not a social or medical issue rather a human rights issue.

 - The Court confirmed that undertaking medical procedure is not a legal requirement for recognition of their gender identity.

-- In the case of ShivaniBhat v.
-State of NCT of Delhi and Ors (October 5, 2015) the Delhi High Court reinforced the ruling, emphasizing that gender identity and sexual orientation are fundamental to the right of self-determination, dignity, and freedom.
+- On the case of ShivaniBhat v.
+State of NCT of Delhi and Ors (October 5, 2015) the Delhi High Court reinforced the ruling, emphasizing that gender identity and sexual orientation are fundamental to the right of self-determination, dignity and freedom.

-- In July 2017, breaking all barriers JoyitaMondol became the first transgender Judge.
-Moreover, the country’s first university for the transgender community is to be opened in Uttar Pradesh.
+- On July 2017, breaking all barriers JoyitaMondol became the first transgender Judge.
+Moreover, the country’s first university for transgender community is to be opened in Uttar Pradesh.

 - The court ordered provincial governments to submit reports on conditions facing transgender people in the provinces, instructed authorities to include transgender people in voter lists and to give adequate protection to their inheritance rights.
 The court also directed the relevant authorities to ensure their right to basic education, employment, and protection.